jef-fortunahamid/MintClassicsCo/README.md

 From this query, there are only 109 rows returned.
 ![image](https://github.com/jef-fortunahamid/MintClassicsCo/assets/125134025/cd60abba-79bd-45c2-8d0b-f6a053f55fdc)

 From our earlier query, there are 110 items on our product line.
-There is one item that we can drop from our product line.
+There is one item that we can remove from our product line.
 With the following query we can identify which item that has never been ordered:
 ```sql
 WITH cte_inventory_status AS (
     SELECT